-There are three Marriott Bonvoy cobranded credit cards that make it easy to earn extra Marriott points on Marriott stays, restaurants, flights, and other purchases.
-All three cards earn 6x Marriott points on Marriott stays plus extra points for other categories of spending.
+There are four Marriott Bonvoy cobranded credit cards that make it easy to earn extra Marriott points on Marriott stays, restaurants, flights, and other purchases.
+Three of the Marriott Bonvoy cards earn 6x Marriott points on Marriott stays plus extra points for other categories of spending.

-Marriott is unique because it doesn’t have just one credit card partner: the standard Marriott cobranded credit card is offered through Chase but two premium credit cards are offered through American Express:
+Marriott is unique because it doesn't have just one credit card partner: the two standard Marriott cobranded credit cards are offered through Chase, and two premium credit cards are offered through American Express.